Matthew L. Anderson

 Salt Lake City, Utah 84111

 Matthew L. Anderson has built a commercial litigation practice focused on real property, secured lending and corporate disputes, representing clients in leasing, development, land-use, and lending transactions, as well as related dispute resolution and litigation.
 Matt negotiates for clients in leasing disputes and secured lending agreements on behalf of both creditors with defaulting borrowers and debtors in need of restructuring.
 When insolvency becomes an issue, Matt is experienced in representing creditors in bankruptcy proceedings.
 In handling complex cases, Matt is able to deftly draw upon his broad experience and combine it with the expertise of other Fabian VanCott attorneys skilled in the firm’s core competency areas.
-Matt additionally works for real estate clients in cases involving easements, title, foreclosure, landlord/tenant, liens foreclosure and construction.
-Prior to practicing law, Matt worked as Area Director on Mike Leavitt’s campaign for Governor of Utah and then as Director of Constituent Affairs for the Governor’s Office.
+Matt additionally works for real-estate clients in cases involving easements, title, foreclosure, landlord and tenants, liens foreclosure and construction.
+Before practicing law, Matt worked as Area Director on Mike Leavitt’s campaign for Governor of Utah and then as Director of Constituent Affairs for the Governor’s Office.
 He has stayed involved in the political realm by assisting clients in their relations with the state legislature and is on the planning commission for his city.
 Matt is active in the Utah State Bar as a past chair of the Real Property Section, the Government Relations Committee, and the Member Benefits Committee.
 He graduated with honors from the University of Utah and earned his law degree at Columbia, where he was a Harlan Fiske Stone Scholar.
 After law school, he clerked for the Utah Supreme Court.

 Chair, Member Benefits Committee, Utah State Bar